Market Analysts see Sirius XM Holdings Inc [SIRI] gaining to $5. Time to buy?

 Sponsored

-About Sirius XM Holdings Inc.SiriusXM is the leading audio entertainment company in North America with a portfolio of audio businesses including its flagship subscription entertainment service SiriusXM; the ad-supported and premium music streaming services of Pandora; an expansive podcast network; and a suite of business and advertising solutions.
-Reaching a combined monthly audience of approximately 150 million listeners, SiriusXM offers a broad range of content for listeners everywhere they tune in with a diverse mix of live, on-demand, and curated programming across music, talk, news, and sports.
-For more about SiriusXM, please go to: www.siriusxm.com.
+Transaction Builds on SiriusXM’s Durable Foundation and Positions Company to Drive Growth and Create Stockholder Value.

-Over the last 12 months, SIRI stock dropped by -18.51%.
-The one-year Sirius XM Holdings Inc stock forecast points to a potential downside of -2.66.
-The average equity rating for SIRI stock is currently 3.43, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $5.71, the shares rose to $5.78 and dropped to $5.29, the range by which the price of stock traded the whole day.
+The daily chart for SIRI points out that the company has recorded 37.06% gains over the past six months.
+However, it is still -62.65% lower than its most recent low trading price.

-The market cap for the stock reached $19.27 billion, with 3.89 billion shares outstanding and 623.24 million shares in the current float.
-Compared to the average trading volume of 14.67M shares, SIRI stock reached a trading volume of 22141840 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 15.32M shares, SIRI reached to a volume of 32859015 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Pivotal Research Group have made an estimate for Sirius XM Holdings Inc shares, keeping their opinion on the stock as Hold, with their previous recommendation back on August 02, 2023.